 In a revolting contrast to fashion's conventional exclusivity driven themes of elitist needs and wants, Purushu Arie draws inspiration from inclusive trickle up socio-cultural movements.
 Influenced by Madras streets, Purushu's anti-class sartorial statements defy status quo to destruct and reconstruct the ever changing norms of mainstream.

-Purushu Arie calls for an anti-caste course of action at times when high-fashion narratives in India almost entirely comes from the glare of savarnas and casteism remains rampant in sartorial expressions.
-With a framework of educate, agitate, and organise, Purushu's creative realm looks beyond savarna perspectives to stitch together stories from diverse cultures that are indigenous to India.
+Purushu Arie follows a trickle-up anti-class & anti-caste approach at times when casteism remains rampant in sartorial expressions & high-fashion narratives in India almost entirely comes from the glare of savarnas.
+With a framework of educate, agitate, and organise, Purushu stitches together stories from diverse cultures that are indigenous to India.

 Educate, Agitate, & Organise to defy conventions.